Azure-Samples/Azure-CXP-Developer-Support/AzureSynapse/Dotnet/README.md

-Dotnet sample for the Azure Keyvault
+Dotnet sample for the Azure Synapse